 Sure, your local coffee shop might have a higher reusable rate (percentage of drinks served in reusable cups) than Starbucks (1.8%), but in my experience as Chief Environmental Optimist of Kill the Cup, rarely do I find a café that eclipses the 5% mark.

-Let’s review the numbers one more time: More than half of people drink coffee every day, and less than 1 in 50 carries a reusable cup.
+Let’s review the numbers again: More than half of people drink coffee daily, and fewer than 1 in 50 carry a reusable cup.
 That’s pretty depressing.